 As Wisconsin’s only dental school, the Marquette University School of Dentistry has a responsibility and a long-standing commitment to educating the state’s future dentists and promoting oral health statewide.
 This expansion provides MUSoD with additional clinic space and the ability to accommodate more students, all of which means the dental school is able to provide more clinical services to underserved patients at its three Milwaukee sites and four rural clinic partnerships around the state.

 According to a recent Wisconsin Dental Association workforce study, 52 percent of Wisconsin’s professionally active dentists are between the ages of 50 and 64.
 As the state’s partner in dental education since 1973, MUSoD believes it is in the best interest of the state of Wisconsin to be proactive in addressing the long-term dental workforce demands.

 This same study reveals that 52 percent of Wisconsin’s professionally active dentists are between the ages of 50 and 64, and these numbers correlate with the time period in which MUSoD and other dental schools across the country had significantly larger class sizes.
 As such, MUSoD believes it is in the best interest of the state to be proactive in addressing the long-term dental workforce demands.
-Under an expanded class size, it is likely that the first class of 100 would not graduate from MUSoD until 2017 or 2018.
+Under the expanded class size, it is likely that the first class of 100 would not graduate from MUSoD until 2017 or 2018.

-Further, MUSoD continues to play a role as one of the state’s largest Medicaid providers and would be able to provide additional oral health care services if given the opportunity to build capacity.
+Further, MUSoD continues to play a role as one of the state’s largest Medicaid providers and will now be able to provide additional oral health care services.
 MUSoD has the dual purpose of providing direct oral health care services to Wisconsin citizens today and preparing the dental workforce to provide such services in the future.